eguiwow/research-project-def/README.md

 -   `README.md`: this file.

-Feel free to adapt this README file to suit your project's specific needs.
+Feel free to contact me for further requests and to adapt this README file to suit your project's specific needs.